Respiratory Fit Test FAQs

 When should a user seal check be done?

-Once a fit test has been done to determine the best model and size of respirator for a particular user, a user seal check should be done by the user every time the respirator is to be worn to ensure an adequate seal is achieved.
+Once a fit test has been completed to determine the best respirator model and size for a particular user, the user should perform a user seal check every time the respirator is worn to ensure an adequate seal is achieved.

 Can I just request a Powered Air Purifying Respirator (PAPR) instead of going through fit testing?

-No. Individuals who cannot be fitted and certified to use an N95 mask may use a Powered Air Purifying Respirator (PAPR) which does not require fit testing.PAPRs are expensive, limited in supply, and cumbersome to wear while providing patient care.
+No. Individuals who cannot be fitted and certified to use an N95 mask may use a Powered Air Purifying Respirator (PAPR), which does not require fit testing.PAPRs are expensive, in short supply, and cumbersome to wear during patient care.
 This is not a practical solution for all trainees all the time as there are limited supplies of PAPRs at our affiliated hospitals.

 Do Powered Air-Purifying Respirators (PAPRs) require fit testing